polymathrobotics/protective-stop/docs/Software.md

 ```
 4. After seeing "Reading from serial port", you can stop the script with Ctrl + C.
 5. At this point, the LED ring should be lighting up and be responsive to the red stop button.
+For more information on esptool, refer to their [repo](https://github.com/espressif/esptool) or [docs](https://docs.espressif.com/projects/esptool/en/latest/esp32/).

 ## SIM Module Set-up
 On the Raspberry Pi: